alexwillman/Project1-GNS3-Mid-Size-Company-Network/05-EtherChannel-and-Spanning-Tree.md

 ### L3-Multilayer-SW1:

-**Note:** The port-channel/channel-group number with the device and interfaces is listed in the table above as Po1, Po2, etc.
+**Note:** The port-channel/channel-group number with the device and interfaces is listed in the table above as Po1, Po2, etc. Use that table to create the channel-groups.

 **Creating the channel groups:**
 ```